msabat98/RFID-Order-Picking-System/README.md

 # Functional Requirements

-FR001 Reading RFID tags for order items
+FR001 Reading RFID tags for order items,
-FR002 Writing data to RFID tags for items
+FR002 Writing data to RFID tags for items,
-FR003 Storing data for the RFID tags
+FR003 Storing data for the RFID tags,
-FR004 Provide a visual interface for order picker to follow commands
+FR004 Provide a visual interface for order picker to follow commands,
-FR005 Provide a visual interface to view items and location FR006 The system should allow new item entries to be made and be allocated an RFID tag
+FR005 Provide a visual interface to view items and location, FR006 The system should allow new item entries to be made and be allocated an RFID tag,